 Remember, a child who is bored at school is not necessarily an unchallenged child or a gifted child.
 All children get bored at school regardless of their academic skill level.
+Life is inherently boring at times.
 Part of what makes for a bored child at school is a child who has missed out on those self-entertaining and independent play skills.

 KNOW HOW TO FAIL AND TRY AGAIN